SSU-NC/toiot/ui/README.md

-# User Interface by using react
+# User Interface of ToIoT

 # Table of contents